-The RAMS (Reliability, Availability, Maintainability and Safety) disciplines are a set of tools and methods that make it possible, at all stages of a product, process or system’s life, to ensure that it fulfils the mission for which it was conceived, all under conditions of reliability, maintainability, availability and well-defined safety.
+The RAMS (Reliability, Availability, Maintainability and Safety) disciplines are a set of tools that make it possible to ensure that a product, process or system fulfils the mission for which it was designed, all under the conditions of reliability, maintainability, availability and well-defined safety.

 Reliability is defined as the probability that a device’s performance will remain unchanged over time, after determining the conditions of use.
 The fundamental parameter for determining the reliability of an object is its failure rate, i.e. the number of failures it undergoes in the set time of one hour.
 Reliability forecasting techniques make it possible, from the knowledge of the failure rates of individual elements, to determine the failure rate and therefore the reliability of an entire system, whatever its scope of application.
 If carried out during the design phase, these analyses make it possible to identify the components most prone to failure and intervene with replacements or the inclusion of redundancies.